ncptv/arrayed-degradation-assay/README.md

 Please do not create any additional directories within experiment folder as the script will break.
 Additional files (like the ones with results) are okay.

+Plate maps do not have to be identical across plates, meaning that you don't have to enforce the same location of sequence - timpoint pair.

 #### Input files

 There are two obligatory input files in order to read data for a given plate: